 As a kid, I was the only person in my class that ate this for breakfast, I suppose maybe it was just a cultural difference.
 Boy, how I wanted my parents to buy me Fruit Loops, good thing they didn’t!
 The Russian way to prepare Mannaya Kasha adds salt, sugar and butter at the end.
 You end up with a semi-sweet, slightly salty breakfast kasha.
-I always add 2 teaspoons of brown sugar, which gives it a caramelised flavour.
+I always add 2 teaspoons of brown sugar, which gives it a caramelised flavor.
 My son loves it so much that this is the first meal he learned how to cook on the stove by himself.

 - 3 cups milk